publicodes/tools/README.md

 ![CI][ci-link] ![NPM][npm-link]

-`@incubateur-ademe/publicodes-tools` is a set of utility functions that could be used to easily write tooling around [Publicodes](https://publi.codes) models.
+Set of utility functions that could be used to easily write tooling around [Publicodes](https://publi.codes) models.

 :warning: <i>The project is currently in under experimentation and maintained by the nosgestesclimat.fr team.</i> :warning: